gamblevore/jeebox/README.md

 	\You can (% describe anything, in: Jeebox)

+See real syntax examples here: http://jeebox.org/stuff/introduction.
 While Jeebox is useful for describing code, and save-files, and natural-language, the original goal was to allow describing the meaning_of_code.

 Basically, Jeebox is a parser.
 So it parses source-code, and creates a tree.
 Just like an XML-parser, Jeebox is extensible, so it has no keywords.
 This means you can describe anything very easily.